Sonic.net, LLC. General Policy

-If any activities or security problems involving a Sonic.net account or Sonic.net, Inc. customer's services cause network outages, the owner of the account or service will be billed for network down-time.
+If any activities or security problems involving a Sonic.net, LLC account or Sonic.net, LLC customer's services cause network outages, the owner of the account or service will be billed for network down-time.
 Any account owner whose account is terminated for violation of the terms set forth in this Acceptable Use Policy will be required to pay any outstanding balances due, including any and all early termination fees.
 In instances where it is necessary to terminate a customer's account, an administrative disconnect fee may also be applied.
-Sonic.net, Inc. will normally attempt to contact any user in violation of this Acceptable Use Policy before taking action, but depending on the circumstances or the severity of the violation action may be taken without prior notification.
+Sonic.net, LLC will normally attempt to contact any user in violation of this Acceptable Use Policy before taking action, but depending on the circumstances or the severity of the violation action may be taken without prior notification.
 In this case, the user will be notified as soon as it is practicable.

 Dial-up Connection policy